Robert Zwanzig: Background

 Zwanzig received his bachelor's degree from Brooklyn Polytechnic Institute in 1948 and his master's degree from 1950 at the University of Southern California.
 In 1952 he completed a doctorate in physical chemistry at Caltech under the supervision of John G. Kirkwood.
 His thesis title was Quantum Hydrodynamics: a statistical mechanical theory of light scattering from simple non-polar fluids.
 From 1951 to 1954 he worked as a post-doctoral researcher in theoretical chemistry at Yale University, and from 1954 to 1958 he was an assistant professor in chemistry at Johns Hopkins University.
-From 1958 to 1966 he was a physical chemist at the National Bureau of Standards and from 1966 to 1979 he was a research professor at the Institute for Physical Science and Technology of the University of Maryland, where until 1988 he held he title of Distinguished Professor.
-From 1974 - 75 he was a Fairchild Scholar at Caltech.
+From 1958 to 1966 he was a physical chemist at the National Bureau of Standards and from 1966 to 1979 he was a research professor at the Institute for Physical Science and Technology of the University of Maryland, where until 1988 he held the title of distinguished professor.
+From 1974 to 1975 he was a Fairchild Scholar at Caltech.
 From 1988 onwards he was a researcher at the National Institutes of Health (National Institute of Diabetes and Digestive and Kidney Diseases) in Bethesda, Maryland, where he was a Fogarty Scholar (1987–88) and later worked as a research scientist emeritus.